ethereumjs/ethereumjs-monorepo/packages/blockchain/README.md

 ### EIP-4844 Shard Blob Transactions Support

-This library supports the blob transaction type introduced with [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844) as being specified in the [b9a5a11](https://github.com/ethereum/EIPs/commit/b9a5a117ab7e1dc18f937841d00598b527c306e7) EIP version from July 2023 deployed along [4844-devnet-7](https://github.com/ethpandaops/4844-testnet) (July 2023), see PR [#2349](https://github.com/ethereumjs/ethereumjs-monorepo/pull/2349) and following.
+This library supports the blob transaction type introduced with [EIP-4844](https://eips.ethereum.org/EIPS/eip-4844).

-**Note:** 4844 support is not yet completely stable and there will still be (4844-)breaking changes along all types of library releases.

-The blockchain library now allows for blob transactions to be validated and included in a chain where EIP-4844 activated either by hardfork or standalone EIP (see latest tx library release for additional details).
+The blockchain library now allows for blob transactions to be validated and included in a chain where EIP-4844 activated either by hardfork or standalone EIP.

 ## Browser